 Instructions

-- Cook the sago pearls:Bring a pot of water to a boil and add the sago pearls to the boiling water while stirring.*Make sure the pot is large enough to accommodate at least 2 to 3 quarts of water.
-Also use at least 5 to 6 cups of water because the sago pearls expands and absorb the water as they're cooked and the water will become thicker as the starches are released.*
+- Cook the sago pearls:Bring a pot of water to a boil and add the sago pearls to the boiling water while stirring.*Make sure to use at least a 3 quart pot and at least 5 to 6 cups of water because the sago pearls expands and absorb the water as they're cooking and the water will become thicker as the starches are released.*

 - Keeping the water at a high simmer, allow the sago pearls to cook for about 10 to 15 minutes, or according to the package instructions, until most of the sago pearls only have a tiny white dot in the middle.
 Make sure to stir frequently.